Iraqi protesters defy top cleric and return to the streets

 The statement added that al-Sadr could boost his support for the “heroic” security forces if protesters didn’t heed his calls.

-Al-Sadr had called on his followers to stage a rival protest targeting the U.S. embassy on Sunday, before rescinding the order shortly after.
+Al-Sadr had called on his followers to stage a rival protest targeting the U.S. Embassy on Sunday, before rescinding the order shortly after.

 In a statement from his office, al-Sadr asked Iraqis “who reject the American occupation” to gather at key assembly points later that evening.
 A spokesperson from his office later said the decision had been reversed.

-Associated Press writer Murtada Faraj contributed from Baghdad.
+Associated Press writer Murtada Faraj contributed from Baghdad and Qassim Abdul-Zahra in Najaf, Iraq.